C-EkoEko/Serial_Relayer/README.md

 Choose the COM Port you want to read data from.
 And set Baud Rate, Data Bits, Stop Bits, and Parity parameters.

 ### Change Byte Configuration
-This is where you set the number of bytes you are receiving (will be refered as package) in each transmission.
+This is where you set the number of bytes you are receiving (will be referred as package) in each transmission.

 #### Number of Sections
-This how many sections each of your packages consists of.
+This is how many sections each of your packages consists of.
 However this doesn't have any effect on reading or transmitting data, it only effects how the data is saved to the computer.
 As an example, let's say you are receiving an 9-byte array: first byte is a char indicating your name's first letter, next two bytes are a short int counting from zero to 32767, last 4 bytes are a float coming from a temperature sensor.
 In this case, if you want them to be seperated and named when saved, byte configuration should look like this: (Don't forget to click the "Apply Changes" button)